 Tidelift pays maintainers income based on a number of factors, including subscriber usage and strategic importance of a package to the overall health and resilience of the open source software supply chain.
 We call maintainer partners “lifters” and refer to this work as “lifting” a package.

 To calculate income based on subscriber usage, we analyze each of the software bills of materials (SBOMs) our customers have uploaded and distribute income to maintainers based on the projects subscribers use.

 How we pay our maintainer partners for subscriber usage

-- On the third business day of the month, we run all the subscription fees for the preceding month through our algorithm to allocate the income by package they use.
+- On the third business day of the month, we analyze the uploaded SBOMs for all of our subscriptions for the preceding month to allocate the income for packages they use.

-- If any package is being lifted by multiple lifters, those are further split according to the allocation those lifters have agreed to.
-Similarly, if a lifter has agreed to lift more than one package, we combine the income from those packages into a single payment, and itemize the amount for each package on the receipt.
+- If any package is being maintained by multiple maintainers, that income is further split according to the allocation those maintainers have agreed to.
+Similarly, if a maintainer has agreed to lift more than one package, we combine the income from those packages into a single payment, and itemize the amount for each package on the receipt.

-- Finally, we send each lifter's share of income to their virtual wallet via our payments partner.
+- Finally, we send each maintainer’s share of income to their virtual wallet via our payments partner.

 How we compute how much to pay